jscad/OpenJSCAD.org/packages/web2/README.md

 # @jscad/web: NEW JSCAD Web experiment

-lerna should be isntalled globally
+lerna and esbuild should be installed globally
 ```
 npm i -g lerna
+npm i -g esbuild
 ```

 when downloading fresh copy of the branch follow the steps: